TalkingQuickly/dacker/README.md

      <<: *VAGRANT
 ```

 This defines three containers for our environment, an Nginx load balancer, a rails application and a postgresql database server.
 It also defines the volumes for these containers for persistence and the ports to be exposed.
-If the idea of data columes and exposing ports is new to you don't worry, just head over to [the interactive docker tutorial](https://www.docker.com/tryit/) then come back here!
+If the idea of data volumes and exposing ports is new to you don't worry, just head over to [the interactive docker tutorial](https://www.docker.com/tryit/) then come back here!

 Notice that this is a standard YAML file, so you can use anchors and aliases in exactly the same way they're used in something like the Rails `database.yml`.

 Bring up the Vagrant node with `vagrant up`.
 This a lightweight VM running only the Docker daemon.
-You will be prompted for your sudo password, this is required to setup NFS shares which offer far better performance the Vagrant defaults.
+You will be prompted for your sudo password, this is required to setup NFS shares which offer far better performance than the Vagrant defaults.

 Ensure the `pg` gem is present in your Gemfile and then modify your `config/database.yml` to source credentials from the environment as follows: